 Modifiers are two-digit codes and are categorized into two levels:

-- Level I Modifiers: Normally known as CPT Modifiers and consists of two numeric digits and is updated annually by AMA – American Medical Association.
+- Level I Modifiers: Normally known as CPT Modifiers and consist of two numeric digits and is updated annually by AMA – American Medical Association.
 These CPT modifiers are used to additionally supplement the information or adjust care descriptions to provide extra details concerning a procedure or service provided to a patient.

 - Level II Modifiers: Also known as HCPCS Modifiers and these consist of two digits (Alpha / Alphanumeric characters) in the sequence AA through VP.
 These modifiers are annually updated by CMS – Centers for Medicare and Medicaid Services.